richer-tan/gitPractice4/README.md

 # We will rebase and cherry pick today.
 # Change in branch1 to rebase
 # Change in branch1 to rebase
+# Second change in branch1 to rebase
+# Second change in branch1 to rebase